Salon (website): Business model and operations

-Controversies
+Critiques

 Retracted article on vaccine conference

 An article called "Deadly Immunity" written by Robert F. Kennedy Jr. appeared in Salon and simultaneously in the July 14, 2005 issue of Rolling Stone.
-The article focused on the 2000 Simpsonwood CDC conference and claimed that thimerosal-containing vaccines caused autism, The article was retracted by Salon on January 16, 2011, in response to criticism.
+The article focused on the 2000 Simpsonwood CDC conference and claimed that thimerosal-containing vaccines caused autism.
+The article was retracted by Salon on January 16, 2011, in response to criticism.

 Otto Warmbier

 In March 2016, while American tourist Otto Warmbier was imprisoned in North Korea for allegedly trying to steal a propaganda poster there, the site posted an article about him headed: "This might be America's biggest idiot frat boy: Meet the UVa student who thought he could pull a prank in North Korea."
 After Warmbier's death, the article was removed.

 Todd Nickerson

 In September 2015, Salon published an article written by Todd Nickerson, moderator of Virtuous Pedophiles, about his experiences with being a non-offending pedophile, titled: "I'm a pedophile, but not a monster."
 This caused controversy at the time, with some commentators accusing it of being "pro-pedophile" (in the sense of being pro-child sexual abuse).
 This article and a follow-up were deleted in early 2017.
 Some saw a connection between their removal and the controversy surrounding Milo Yiannopoulos's remarks on child sexual abuse that emerged in February 2017, although Salon Media Group CEO and Salon acting editor-in-chief Jordan Hoffner told New York magazine that they had been removed in January 2017 due to "new editorial policies."
 A third article by sex researcher Debra Soh defending Nickerson's side is still published as of May 2025.